 That being said, I recently had a craving for something baked with apples, but hey, it’s summer, I should be taking advantage of all the wonderful, plump berries that are now at their best and in abundance, right?
 Okay, I do take advantage of them, but why not pepper a little Fall flavor into my summer?
 There are no rules when it comes to baking, outside of the scientific aspect, that is.
 I mean, wearing white after Labor Day is no longer considered taboo, right?

-Furthermore, my father needs a little pick-me-up, so this apple dessert needs to do double duty.
+Furthermore, my father needs a little pick-me-up, so this apple dessert needs to burn the candle at both ends.
 My father also happens to love apples (realistically, who doesn’t?), anything apple with cinnamon and sometimes raisins.
-In fact, I think that’s one of his favorite combinations in the world, and apple pie is hands down his favorite dessert (next to cinnamon rolls and apple cider donuts).
+In fact, I think that’s one of his favorite combinations in the world, and apple pie is hands down his favorite dessert (next to cinnamon rolls and glazed apple cider doughnuts).
 With this in mind, I set out to create a baked apple dessert with a summer twist to it.
 After mulling it over, I decided on a tart of some sort, a tart with a creamy or custard like filling beneath the apples.

 Frangipane was my first thought, but then I thought ‘cool’, temperature wise, and an apple cheesecake immediately came to mind.
+Then a Fig and Buttermilk Tart.
 Okay, scratch the tart…WAIT, NO, I want some warmth in this dessert, like an apple pie, but, once again, with ‘cool’ elements.
 Yes, an apple pie a la mode covers all of the above, but I was feeling more adventurous.

 After more thought, sifting through several recipes, and a little imagination, I decided to make a cheese filling using a mix of mascarpone and cream cheese.
 The combination of these two similar, soft cheeses is due to the incredibly rich taste and creamy texture of the former, and the tangy element of the latter.
 The spicy warmth of cinnamon, along with some chopped, dried figs, instead of raisins, became the finishing touch for the filling.